Euro Women's 2022 odds: Who are favourites to win Euro 2022? What are England and Germany's odds to win the Euros?

-The UEFA Women’s European Championship of 2022 has taken England by storm, with record breaking results and record breaking attendances coming within the first week of the competition.
+The UEFA Women’s European Championship of 2022 has taken England by storm, with record breaking results and record breaking attendances coming within the first fortnight of the competition.

-With more professional female football stars than ever before, and a game growing monumentally by the months, intrigue around the tournament has perhaps never been higher than this summer, as a number of nations go head to head to compete for the title of Europe’s best side.
+With more professional female football stars than ever before, and a game growing monumentally as each week passes, intrigue around the tournament has perhaps never been higher than this summer, as a number of nations go head to head to compete for the title of Europe’s best side.

-Hopes are high in the Lionesses squad that they can repeat the feat of the Dutch in 2017 and win the trophy on home soil – and following a hugely impressive 8-0 win over Norway.
+Hopes are high in the Lionesses squad that they can repeat the feat of the Dutch in 2017 and win the trophy on home soil – and following a hugely impressive 8-0 win over Norway, who would bet against them?

 However, with a host of talented squads competing across the month long tournament, it won’t be easy.
-Spain may have lost Barcelona superstar Alexia Putellas but will still be looking to win their first major tournament trophy, the Netherlands are unlikely to give up their title without a challenge and Germany have already shown exactly why they have won the tournament before.
+Spain may have lost Barcelona superstar Alexia Putellas but will still be looking to win their first major tournament trophy, the Netherlands are unlikely to give up their title without a challenge and Germany have already shown exactly why they have won the tournament so many times before before.

 Here are the current bookies favourites* for the tournament.